neuro-inc/mlops-demo-oss-dogs/README.md

 ## The flow

 Each update of the dataset creates a [Pachyderm](https://www.pachyderm.com/) commit.
-If this commit also affects image labels, it triggers the Pachyderm pipeline, which in turn triggers model training on a platform.
+If this commit also affects image labels, it triggers the Pachyderm pipeline, which in turn triggers model training on the platform.

-- Pick 15 images from the dataset and put them under Pachyderm
+- Pick 15 images from the dataset and put them under Pachyderm:

   ```shell
   neuro-flow run extend_data --param extend_dataset_by 15
   ```

-- Run [Label Studio](https://labelstud.io/) in browser in order to process them for training.
-Label Studio closes automatically when all images are marked up and commits a new dataset version, which triggers training.
-You will the progress in logs.
+- Run [Label Studio](https://labelstud.io/) in a browser in order to process the images for training.
+Label Studio closes automatically when all images are marked and commits a new dataset version, which triggers training.
+You will see the progress in logs.

   ```shell
   neuro-flow run label_studio
   ```

-- You may follow the training process in [MLFlow](https://www.mlflow.org/) server WebUI using the provided link and in Pachyderm pipeline logs:
+- You may follow the training process in the [MLFlow](https://www.mlflow.org/) server's Web UI using the provided link or in Pachyderm pipeline logs:

   ```shell
   pachctl config update context default --pachd-address <Pachyderm server address>
   pachctl logs -f -p train
   ```

-- Pick a run id value from MLFlow web UI and deploy trained model as a REST API on the platform
+- Pick a run ID value from MLFlow's Web UI and deploy the trained model as a REST API on the platform:

   ```shell
   neuro-flow run deploy_inference_platform --param run_id XXXXXX  --param mlflow_storage $MLFLOW_STORAGE
   ```

-- Run deployed model's stress test via Locust (open up web UI), specifying model endpoint URI.
-If the model deployed as platform job, you should use `https://demo-oss-dogs-test-inference--<username>.jobs.<cluster-name>.org.neu.ro/api/v1.0/predictions`, and `http://seldon.<cluster-name>.org.neu.ro/seldon/seldon/<model-name>-<model-stage>/api/v1.0/predictions` if model is deployed in Seldon.
+- Run a stress test on the deployed model via Locust (open up web UI), specifying the model's endpoint URI.
+If the model is deployed as a platform job, you should use `https://demo-oss-dogs-test-inference--<username>.jobs.<cluster-name>.org.neu.ro/api/v1.0/predictions`, and `http://seldon.<cluster-name>.org.neu.ro/seldon/seldon/<model-name>-<model-stage>/api/v1.0/predictions` if the model is deployed in Seldon.

   ```shell
   neuro-flow run locust --param endpoint_url <Address>
   ```

-- Run [SHAP](https://shap.readthedocs.io/en/latest/index.html) in Jupyter Notebook to explain the output of trained model.
+- Run [SHAP](https://shap.readthedocs.io/en/latest/index.html) in Jupyter Notebook to explain the output of the trained model:

   ```shell
   neuro-flow run jupyter --param run_id XXXXXX --param mlflow_storage $MLFLOW_STORAGE